koma-8128/txteditor/README.md

 1.Add the necessary code to the designated area.
 Note: The programming language used is C#.

 2.Click RUN to test it.
 You may use any filename as long as it is easy to identify.

+Important Note: Clicking RUN will automatically overwrite the existing code.c file located in the same directory as txteditor.exe.
 ~~~
 ~~~
 launcher.exe is used to execute the code you have created.